panzhous/panzhous.github.io/_pages/recruitment.md

   * **AISG scholarship**.
 If you have published a top-tier conference paper as the first author, you can apply for the AISG scholarship (SGD 5000/month for international students).
 The application deadline for Spring/Fall admission is often Aug/Jan per year.
 See details at <a href="https://aisingapore.org/research/phd-fellowship-programme/">the AISG Ph.D.
 Fellowship Programme</a>.
   <!-- * If you hold Singapore Citizen/PR status, there are more scholarship options available (please email for consultation). -->

 **Application**.
-For applicants, please send your English resume, transcripts, and a research proposal with your interested research topic inside  to  my email.
-The email title should be: [Target Position (full-time Ph.D./Part-time Ph.D.)
-Application] + Your Name + Institution Name + Qualification (Bachelor/Master).
+For applicants, please send your English/Chinese resume with your interested research topic inside to my email.
+The email title should be: [Target Position (Research Fellow or PhD or Visiting Student/Scholar or Remote Intern/Scholar or RA) Application] + Your Name + Institution Name + Qualification (Bachelor/Master/Ph.D.).

 #####  **2) Visiting and Remote-interning Students/Scholars**